magwo/fullscreensaver/README.md

 fullscreensaver
 ===============

-Fullscreensaver for images n stuff, to be used with web screensavers
+Fullscreensaver for images, to be used with web screensavers